Can I deposit a check at an ATM?

 First, make sure the ATM takes your type of bank card and that it accepts deposits.
 Smaller ATMs located in convenience stores, for instance, may only dispense cash, so check for a deposit slot.

 Sometimes, it’s a matter of choosing an ATM that’s in your bank’s network.
 The Allpoint Network, for example, has 55,000 ATMs that a large number of banks and credit unions belong to.
 This allows its customers to deposit cash or checks in many of its ATMs.
-You can check to see if your bank participates here.
-If it doesn’t, just ask your bank which ATMs will accept your deposits so you won’t waste time searching.

 Come prepared: When you’re ready to make your deposit, gather all of the items you’ll need.
-Bring your bank debit card and (memorized) PIN, your signed check (or cash), a filled-out bank envelop (only if the ATM requires one) and a pen in case you need to fill out anything else.
+Bring your bank debit card and (memorized) PIN, your signed check (or cash), a filled-out bank envelope (only if the ATM requires one) and a pen in case you need to fill out anything else.
 You’ll be well organized, and other customers waiting in line will thank you.

 Be cautious: Before stepping up to the plate, be sure that your surroundings are safe, secure and well-lit.
 Keep cash hidden from view, and never let anyone see your PIN.